 Severe Clear was a two-part public performance that took place in the skies over New York.
 The project borrows its title from an aviation term for unrestricted visibility, used by pilots to denote ideal flying — and bombing — conditions.

 For this first performance on Memorial Day, the words EXISTENCE OR NONEXISTENCE were written in white smoke above the Manhattan skyline.
-The phrase was extracted from a letter sent by the CIA to the American Civil Liberties Union rejecting their Freedom of Information Act request for records relating to the government’s classified drone program.
-The full reply reads, "...the CIA can neither confirm nor deny the existence or nonexistence of records responsive to your request.’
+The phrase was excerpted from a letter sent by the Central Intelligence Agency to the American Civil Liberties Union rejecting their Freedom of Information Act request for documents relating to the U.S. government’s classified drone program.
+The full reply read, ‘…the CIA can neither confirm nor deny the existence or nonexistence of records responsive to your request.’
 Within minutes of the performance, images were posted to social media from people across the city; and a week later, the CIA joined Twitter with its maiden message: ‘We can neither confirm nor deny that this is our first tweet.’

 ACLU and CIA tweets, 2014